-The Pleiades is a tightly packed cluster of stars.
-There’s nothing else like it.
 No obstetrician attended the birth of the Pleiades, 60 million years ago.
 As these fiercely hot suns awakened from the dazzling and dangerous gaseous nursery, the newborn stars materialized like a distant sunrise in the skies of Earth 400 light years away.

-They seem harmless.
+The star cluster seem harmless.
 But that wasn’t always the case.
 In ancient times, the Pleiades had a strange, sinister reputation.
 Such medieval rituals as the pagan Black Sabbath and All Hallow’s Eve (which evolved into our own Halloween) were set to occur when the Pleiades reached their highest point at midnight.
 Some have speculated that the rituals could have originated as a sort of commemoration of some ancient catastrophe that resulted in great loss of life.
 Some believe they may be linked to the Atlantis myth, itself perhaps a legend evolved from the awesome eruption of the Santorini Volcano in 1450 BC that devastated the Minoan civilization on nearby Crete.

 The Pleiades had an odd importance to civilizations throughout time and around the world.
 In Egypt, they were revered as one of the forms of the goddess Isis.
 In ancient Persia, the date in which they reached their highest midnight ascendancy was marked with ceremony.
 In Mayan and Aztec culture, this same yearly occasion had a forbidding undertone, and was given tremendous importance—with at least one city’s streets and pyramid aligned with the setting of the Pleiades.